-One of the reasons many of us are trying to get away from conventional shampoos, soaps, pastes, and cleaners is that they contain synthetic ingredients used to increase the shelf-life up to months or even years.
-Those ingredients can cause allergic reactions, may be drying or irritating, and could potentially be linked to some rather unsavory health problems.
+When seeking out natural and organic alternatives for body care and wellness products, it can be hard to know how to create safe alternatives to store-bought at home.
+Some of the questions that we hear again and again are about preservatives and how to extend the shelf life of your homemade goodies.One of the reasons many of us are trying to get away from conventional shampoos, soaps, pastes, and cleaners is that they contain synthetic ingredients used to increase the shelf life, up to months or even years.
+Those ingredients can cause allergic reactions, may be drying or irritating.
+Plus, they could potentially be linked to some rather unsavory health problems.
 We know we don’t want to slather those ingredients on our bodies, but are we afraid of life without preservatives?
-Let's get to the bottom of this...

-Many folks think they need powerful preservatives when what we really need is attention to cleanliness.
+Instead of powerful preservatives we really just need attention to cleanliness.
 Use clean, sterilized jars and containers.
 If you are recycling containers, make sure they've been washed well with soap and hot water.
-I like to add a bit of white vinegar to the process and allow the containers to dry completely before use.
-A dishwasher does a great job of cleaning and sterilizing.
-Make sure there are no bits of food or other particles in containers before you use them.
+If you are ordering new tins, jars, and bottles, it's still a good idea to wash them before use.
+We like to add a bit of white vinegar for extra measure and allow the containers to dry completely before use.
+A dishwasher does a great job of cleaning and sterilizing too!
+Make sure there are no bits of food or other particles in the containers before you use them.
 This goes for jars used for oil infusions too—bacteria and moisture can make oils go rancid fast.

-Use Distilled or Boiled Water or Water-Substitutes
+2. Use Distilled or Boiled Water or Water Substitutes

-Water-based recipes include hydrosols, aloe vera gel, witch hazel extract, tea or water infusions, and vegetable glycerine.
+Water-based recipes include those with hydrosols, aloe vera gel, witch hazel extract, tea or water infusions, and vegetable glycerine.
 Making sure you use distilled water or boil your water and allow it to cool prior to including it in recipes can help eliminate possible contaminants.

-Using Antioxidants as Preservatives
+3. Using Antioxidants as Preservatives

-Using Essential Oils and Alcohol as Preservatives
+4. Using Alcohol as A Preservatives

 Salves and lip balms can melt easily in the summer heat, and when left in places like cars and backpacks, they are often subject to warmer temperatures than an ambient room.